 You’ll notice a definite theme amongst Phoebe’s books – sleeping outdoors, having mini-adventures and wilderness walking.
-Since 2012 she’s had 8 titles published (with more on the way).
-Her latest – Britain's Best Small Hills is out now.
+Since 2012 she’s had 10 titles published.

 She has also contributed to four other books too.
 While you can’t currently buy them directly from Phoebe, you can click the covers below to be directed through to the relevant page on Amazon, giving her about an extra penny (!) every time (and every little bit counts), so click away (or support your local bookshop)...